moverisJustin/charybdis-wireless-mini-zmk-firmware/README.md

 | `K14`                         | Left Arrow |
 | `K17`                         | Nothing.
 This is currently set to a shift.
 We don't need that since the transparency will allow us to still access a shift key |

 ⌨️ Symbol layer changes I still need to make
 | Trigger Keys                  | Result                                 |
 | -------------------------     | -------------------------------------- |
 | `K18`                         | $ |
 | `K30`                         | # |

+I might be able to do away with the Extras layer with a few more additions to the Num, Nav, and Sym layers.
+I will do away with the Game layer regardless as it is not useful for me.

 ![keymap base](keymap-drawer/qwerty.svg)